Oh, not in the rotten things are happening to me kind of stink. I mean the literal something is making my sofa/car/room smell rotten kind of stink.

 Combine the following In an empty spray bottle and shake to mix:

-- 1/4 part vodka + water + essential oil or extract – Tip: I use a combination of lavender and homemade peppermint extract in the fabric spray I use on our bedding to help us sleep well.
+Recipe 1.
+1/4 part vodka + water + lavender essential oil – Tip: I use a combination of lavender essential oil and homemade peppermint extract in the fabric spray I use on our bedding to help us sleep well.

-- 1/4 part rubbing alcohol + water +fabric softener or Purex Crystals
+Recipe 4.
+1/4 part rubbing alcohol + water +fabric softener (I used Ecover plant based fabric softener in my experiments) or Purex Crystals

 Personally I think using fabric softener is scent overkill but some folks like more heavily scented products than I do.
 Use whatever works for you.